lauravana/CARBayesSTBNP/README.md

-# CARBayesSTBNP
+# CARBayesSTBNP R package

-This R package provides functionality for estimating a CAR-AR model with a BNP prior on the regression coefficients.
+This R package provides functionality for estimating a CAR-AR linear model with a Bayesian non-parametric (BNP) prior on the area-specific regression coefficients.
+This results in a clustering of the areal units based on their regression coefficients.

 You can install the package using `remotes::install_github()`: